 - Missing licensing/registration

-- FDCPA violations in collection
+- FDCPA violations in collection (only applies to third-party collectors)

 Each violation is leverage for dismissal or reduction.